 Exercise Electrocardiogram (ECG) Testing in Children

-What is an exercise electrocardiogram test?
+What is an exercise electrocardiogram test for a child?

 An exercise ECG checks the electrical activity during exercise on a treadmill or stationary bike.
 This test is seldom done on young children.
 But it may be very useful in teens and young adults.

 Why might my child need an exercise ECG?Your child’s healthcare provider may want to do an exercise ECG if your child was born with or has symptoms of a heart problem.
 It may also be advised if your child has an irregular heart rhythm or changes in a resting ECG.